 This post may contain affiliate links.
 Read my full disclosure page here.

 It’s hard out here for a mompreneur.
-Between watching your kid(s) and trying to finish your to-do list, you might be feeling frustrated, overwhelmed, and just down right exhausted.
-It’s taken me almost 3 years to get my act together.
+Between watching your kid(s) and trying to finish your to-do list, you might be feeling frustrated, overwhelmed, and just downright exhausted.
+It’s taken me over 3 years to get my act together.
 Now I finally have a system down to help me be productive, check off items on my to-do list, AND take care of my kiddos.
 So how do I do it?

 Plan Around My Work Schedule